Skip to main content

 16. Difficulty Concentrating

-A combination of insomnia, hyperarousal, and flashbacks can cause difficulty focusing or concentrating on conversation and other daily activities.
-You can be easily distracted or seem removed from reality, impacting your relationships, work, and other tasks.
+You have a combination of insomnia, your stress response, and flashbacks.
+This can cause difficulty focusing or concentrating on conversation and other daily activities.
+It can be easy to distract you or for you to seem apart from reality.
+This can impact your relationships, work, and other tasks.

 17. Harmful and Worrying Behavior

-Dealing with PTSD symptoms can be overwhelming, and you might resort to life-threatening or self-harming coping mechanisms, including:
+Dealing with PTSD symptoms can be overwhelming.
+You might resort to life-threatening or self-harming coping mechanisms, including:

 • Drug and alcohol use.